Company formation in the Czech Republic

 Individual entrepreneur (Živnostenské podnikání)

-Limited liability company (Společnost s ručením omezeným, s.r.o.).
+Limited liability company (Společnost s ručením omezeným, s.r.o.)

 Joint-stock company (Akciová společnost, a.s.)

-Limited liability company (Komanditní společnost, k.s.)
+Limited partnership (Komanditní společnost, k.s.)

-Veřejná obchodní společnost (Veřejná obchodní společnost, v.o.s.)
+Public partnership (Veřejná obchodní společnost, v.o.s.)

 European Joint Stock Company (Societas Europaea, SE)

-Tax rates for companies registered in the Czech Republic.
-The Czech Republic offers favourable conditions for doing business, including a reasonable tax policy.
-Below is a table with the main tax rates for companies in the Czech Republic.
+The Czech Republic offers very favourable conditions to business people, including quite a reasonable tax policy.
+A table with some main tax rates for companies is provided below.

-Name of tax | Tax rate |
+Name of Tax | Tax Rate |

-Corporate Income Tax (Corporate Income Tax) | 19% |
+Corporate Income Tax | 19% |

 Value Added Tax (VAT) | Standard rate – 21%, Reduced rates – 15% and 10% for certain goods and services |

-Personal Income Tax (Personal Income Tax) | Fixed rate – 15%, Progressive rate for high incomes – 23% on incomes over 48 times average salary |
+Personal Income Tax | Fixed rate – 15%, Progressive rate for high incomes – 23% on incomes over 48 times average salary |

-Social Security Contributions (Social Security Tax) | The total contribution is about 34 per cent of salary (25 per cent paid by the employer and 9 per cent paid by the employee) |
+Social Security Contributions | The total contribution is about 34% of salary (25% paid by the employer and 9% paid by the employee) |

-Dividend Tax (Dividend Tax) | 15% for dividends paid by Czech companies to residents, 35% for dividends paid to non-residents without a double tax treaty. |
+Dividend Tax | 15% for dividends paid by Czech companies to residents, 35% for dividends paid to non-residents without a double tax treaty |

-Average salary 2023 | Average salaries are subject to change; it is recommended that you refer to current statistics at the time of enquiry for accurate information. |
+Average Salary 2023 | Average salaries are subject to change; it is recommended that you refer to current statistics at the time of enquiry for accurate information |

 Authorised capital of a company in the Czech Republic